 ""

 We’re re-routing and rebuilding a part of the power line that connects the Charlot River, Waterloo and Wellington Power Stations to the Beaverlodge Switching Station near Uranium City.
-This $29 million investment will help ensure reliable power for those in the area for years to come.
+This investment will help ensure reliable power for those in the area for years to come.

-Project Stage: Plan, Define and Consult
+Project Stage: Build and Energize

 Why We're Doing It